Faster and better

 Equestrian and racehorses all over the world are currently shod with materials based on aluminium and/or iron.
 This procedure has been the tried-and-tested practice for centuries and no one has seriously considered optimising the horseshoe with regard to its mass and acceleration in combination with other qualitative considerations such as, reducing stress on joints, etc.

 Winner AG took up this challenge, qualitatively investigating all relevant physical and medical influencing factors.
-Our conclusion was that developing revolutionary new carbon horseshoes would deliver fundamental benefits.
+We have come to the conclusion that a newly developed horseshoe made of carbon and Kevlar offers elementary advantages.
 "Faster and better" is our goal.